We may earn a fee if you buy via links in this post (at no extra cost to you). Learn More

 If you are having issues with your current dishwasher or are in the market for a new one, you might be asking yourself, how long do dishwashers last?

 Dishwashers typically last between 7 and 12 years with an average lifespan of 9.5 years.
-Several factors including the brand, model, maintenance, and frequency of use impact how long a dishwasher will last.
+Several factors impact how long a dishwasher will last, including the brand, model, maintenance, and frequency of use.

 Knowing the average lifespan of dishwashers is helpful, but it doesn’t tell you how long yours will last.

-In the following sections of this article, I teach you how to estimate the lifespan of your particular dishwasher, provide you with tips on extending its life, tell you which brands are the most reliable (with real data), and much more.
+In the following sections of this article, you’ll learn how to estimate the lifespan of your particular dishwasher, tips on extending its life, which brands are the most reliable (with real data), and much more.

-Use the links below to quickly navigate this article:
+Use the links below to navigate this article quickly:

 - Estimating How Long Your Dishwasher Will Last

 - How to Extend the Life of Your Dishwasher

 - How to Find the Age of Your Dishwasher

 - Signs That Your Dishwasher Is Dying